ar-pa/HMC-manual/README.md

 ## Writing generator, validator
 Check [Testlib Toturial](codeforces.com/testlib).
 For examples, check [Testlib Github Repository](https://github.com/MikeMirzayanov/testlib).
+Writing a complete validator is necessary for all problems.
+Take a look at the Testlib guide for more information.
+Also, don't forget to submit your solution on HMC to get accepted and your validator (it should not get RE on any test case).
+You need to copy-paste testlib.h above your code when submitting.

 ## Editorial
 We want the editorials written like [this](https://docs.google.com/document/d/17HCQbvIAAliqHB3920QkjaIjLcinSw9_-K83dx6LEJU/edit) and well written like the sample.

+## Contest date
+We have three contests per month, Easy, DSA and Circuits.
+Almost always Easy is held on the first Saturday, DSA is held on the second Saturday, and, Circuits is held on the third Saturday.